usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _If I don't make it, I love u_, by Still House Plants
 - _歪曲_, by Shing02
 - _Fresques Sur Les Parois Secretes Du Crane_, by Cheval De Frise
 - _Secrets Of The Beehive (Remastered 2003)_, by David Sylvian